brytebee/hello-extensions/README.md

 ## Description

-In this simple tutorial I built a basic chrome extension
+In this simple tutorial I built a basic chrome extension.